huyouare/freebase-ipeds/README.md

 ##### After US News Rescrape:
 * Number of schools with SAT/ACT data: 2190 (858 new)
-*
+* Number of schools with graduation rate: 6503 (437 new)
+* Number of schools with default rate: 5121 (5121 new)

 ###Migration/Rake:
 1) Create backup table, copy current College table to backup
 2) Create new columns in College table
 3) Create new columns for US News
 4) Run `rake colleges:populate` to populate rows